Battle of Acton: Arrival of Strout's Troops

 Strout's command reported to Militia General John H. Stevens, the commander of state forces in the northern frontier and were ordered to march to Glencoe, for which they started for from Minneapolis On August 26.
 Along the way they impressed some civilian wagon teams into service.
 By September 2 the men pitched their tents in front of the home of Mr. Robinson Jones, where the murder of Jones and several others by several young Dakota men on August 17, in what was later termed the Acton Incident, had shed the first blood of the conflict.

 Battle

 September 2-3

 While Strout's company camped at the Jones Cabin, Captain George C. Whitcomb of the Forest City Home Guard encountered a messenger from Company B. Whitcomb's squad of militia had just escaped a close encounter with a large number of Dakota 12 miles from Forest City, so it was immediately apparent the danger Strout's command was in.
 Calling for volunteers to warn Capt.
 Strout, three men answered: Jesse V. Branham, Jr., Thomas G. Holmes, and Albert H. Sperry.
-Knowing that it would be a long jounery for them in the dark, with a large number of hostile Dakota in the area, Capt.
-Whitcomb later remarked "I feared I would never see them again.".
+Knowing that it would be a long journey for them in the dark, with a large number of hostile Dakota in the area, Capt.
+Whitcomb later remarked, "I feared I would never see them again.".